sal-ibrahim/sal-ibrahim/README.md

 My Current Dev Journey
-- 🌱 I’m currently learning software development in C/C++ and exploring systems programming.
+- 🌱 I’m currently learning software development with Spring Boot and exploring systems programming.
 - 💡 I'm interested in open source projects, systems programming, information technology, and backend development.
 - 🤝 I’m looking to collaborate on new and exciting projects and/or companies.